Creatify review (2026): is it worth it?

 Every score comes from the same published brief, with raw outputs downloadable where a test has run.
 We may earn a commission on links — it never moves a score or a rank.

-Purpose-built for ad creative: feed it a product URL and get testable UGC-style avatar ads — inside its lane it's the quickest avatar tool we've benched.
+Purpose-built for ad creative: feed it a product URL and get testable UGC-style avatar ads — the narrowest, most focused tool in our video set.

 Our test: Same 60-sec faceless finance explainer, identical script.
 The unedited output and timings publish here as this round completes — no cherry-picking, no vendor-supplied demo reel.